ItsKutoo/freecodeprojects-productlanding/README.md

-Working on A Freecodecamp Project here so i have easier access to them.
+Working on a Freecodecamp Project here so i have easier access to them.